 The Hout Bay Children’s Programmes project provides Early Childhood Development services and care to the poor in the community of Imizamo Yethu near Hout Bay in South Africa.

-This project services a Day Care Centre in the morning and an After School Programme in the afternoon.
+This project services a Day/Educare Centre in the morning and an After School Programme in the afternoon.
 You can be involved in either or both projects, but we recommend attending both.

-Children are cared for in a loving environment and are taught Christian values and simple life skills and are prepared for formal schooling by teachers employed from the community who are themselves being empowered to become excellent career educators.
+Children are cared for in a loving environment and are taught Christian values and simple life skills and are prepared for formal schooling by employing teachers from the community and empowering them to become excellent professional educators.

-Their mission is to give the children that vital head start for successful lives in the future South Africa by pursuing the following clear purpose:
+Their mission is to give the children that vital head start for successful lives in the future South Africa.

 After School Programme: